insected/bobbae_gcp-wiki/Containers.md

 [Kubernetes](https://github.com/bobbae/gcp/wiki/Kubernetes-Engine-and-Containers) supports several container runtimes: Docker, [containerd](https://containerd.io/), [CRI-O](https://cri-o.io), and any implementation of the Kubernetes CRI (Container Runtime Interface).

-The container runtime is the software that is responsible for running containers.
-Kubernetes supports several container runtimes: Docker, containerd, CRI-O, and any implementation of the Kubernetes CRI (Container Runtime Interface).

 ## Containers vs. VMs

 [Virtual machines](VM) and containers differ in several ways, but the primary difference is that containers provide a way to virtualize an OS so that multiple workloads can run on a single OS instance.
 With VMs, the hardware is being virtualized to run multiple OS instances.
 Containers’ speed, agility, and portability make them yet another tool to help streamline software development.